Presenting Retail Energy Price Quotes.

 Pro Tip: Remember, you are typically offering your customers a 12, 24, or 36 month fixed-rate contract with a supplier.
 It is unfair to compare the current utility price to your 3 year agreement.
 A better way to make a true comparison is to look at historical utility price averages.

-Need help putting together an energy supply quote for one of your customers?
+In summary, how you prepare and present energy quotes will determine your success as an energy broker.
+It’s important to be detailed, clear, and to be able to answer your customers’ questions.
+If you need help putting together an energy supply quote for one of your customers, contact our team!
 Did you know that Diversegy’s sales partners enjoy an extended level of support from our back office team.
 We can help you create customer price quotes, put together agreements, and even help you close sales.
 Interested in being a sales partner?
+Contact us tdoay!

 Contact Us.